Introduction: A Self-Contained Data Logging Anemometer

 Attached is a single Arduino source file.
 I GPL'd it because, hey, GPL.

-EDIT: I'd like to point out that my implementation of using a 1s delay() is a terrible idea!
-The amount of time required to write to the flash and read the sensor may seem small, but over the course of 7-10s it adds up to some significant drift.
+EDIT: I'd like to point out that my implementation of using a 1s delay() is a terrible idea and in h The amount of time required to write to the flash and read the sensor may seem small, but over the course of 7-10s it adds up to some significant drift.
 Instead, use 1Hz timer interrupt (Timer #1 on the 328P can be calibrated to 1Hz perfectly).
 To be safe you should code in a fence in case the page write & sensor read for some reason takes longer than 1 second (handle dropped samples), but a timer interrupt is THE way to do stuff that needs to be, well, time-accurate.
 Cheers!